MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/ns-rxcontx-_rx_context.md

 A member of an unnamed union that contains an array of four pointers for use by a network mini-redirector driver.

+### -field WriteOnlyOpenRetryContext

+A pointer that can be used to store some state for the network mini-redirector.
+This member is not used by RDBSS, but it can be used by a network mini-redirector driver to indicate that a file is cached on a write-only handle.

+### -field MRxCancelRoutine

+A pointer to the cancellation routine that can be set by a network mini-redirector driver.

+### -field ResumeRoutine

+This member is reserved for internal use.

+### -field WorkQueueItem

+A pointer to a work queue item that can be used by a network mini-redirector driver while processing the RX_CONTEXT.

+### -field OverflowListEntry

+A pointer to the list head of operations that are to be released on completion.
+This member is reserved for internal use.

+### -field SyncEvent

+A pointer to a kernel EVENT that can be used by a network mini-redirector driver to wait while processing the RX_CONTEXT.

+### -field BlockedOperations

+A pointer to the list head of blocked operations that are to be released on completion.
+This member is reserved for internal use.

+### -field BlockedOpsMutex

+A pointer to a mutex that controls serialization of the blocked operations.
+This member is reserved for internal use.

+### -field RxContextSerializationQLinks

+A pointer to the list entry used to serialize pipe operations on a per-file-object basis.
+This member is reserved for internal use.

 ### -field Info

 A structure member of an unnamed union used for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550755">MRxQueryDirectory</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550770">MRxQueryFileInfo</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550782">MRxQueryVolumeInfo</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550790">MRxSetFileInfo</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550796">MRxSetFileInfoAtCleanup</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550810">MRxSetVolumeInfo</a> routines.
 RDBSS passes information in the <b>Info</b> structure member to the network mini-redirector and the network mini-redirector returns information to RDBSS in the <b>Info</b> structure member.